Chris Jeter

 for District 88

 “I am not a politician.
 I am a family man, conservative, small business person and Veteran of the US NAVY.
 I believe elected office should be about serving.
 Too often the individuals chosen to represent us are beholden to party, big business, and special interests.
-As your next state representative, I will fight for conservative principles and make state government work for us, not the other way around.” – Chris Jeter
+As your state representative, I will continue to fight for conservative principles and make state government work for us, not the other way around.” – Chris Jeter

 About Chris